BruceEckel/ThinkingInPython/Markdown/02_Python_for_Programmers.md

 This example is primarily useful to show you the consistency of the package model.
 You will rarely do anything like this, probably only with an especially complex project.

+### `PYTHONPATH`

+What if your module or package isn't placed in the same directory as the Python file that's doing the importing?
+The original (and now semi-deprecated) solution to this was to set an environment variable called `PYTHONPATH` which tells Python where to look for

 Classes
 -------